marcomontalbano/figma-export/packages/output-styles-as-sass/README.md

-# @figma-export/output-styles-as-scss
+# @figma-export/output-styles-as-sass

-> Styles Outputter for [@figma-export](https://github.com/marcomontalbano/figma-export) that exports styles to SCSS.
+> Styles Outputter for [@figma-export](https://github.com/marcomontalbano/figma-export) that exports styles to SASS and SCSS.

-With this outputter you can export all the styles as variables inside a `.scss` or `.sass` file.
+With this outputter you can export all the styles as variables inside a `.sass` or `.scss` file.

 This is a sample of the output: